Polyfold Regularization of Constrained Moduli Spaces: Introduction

+We proceed to describe the global objects used in our constructions, introduce notation, and then state our main theorems.

+Throughout, we denote $M$-polyfolds $\cB$, strong $M$-polyfold bundles $\rho : \cE \rightarrow \cB$, and sc-Fredholm sections $\s : \cB \rightarrow \cE$.
 The central objects developed in this paper are tame sc-Fredholm sections $\s : \cB \rightarrow \cE$ (Definition~\ref{dfn:tamescfredholmsection}) and slices $\tilde{\cB} \subset \cB$ (Definition~\ref{dfn:globalslice}) of sc-Fredholm sections.
-A tame sc-Fredholm section is a new notion that is stronger than a sc-Fredholm section (Definition~\ref{dfn:scfredholmsection}).
-To be tame, we require the change of coordinates that brings the local sc-Fredholm fillers into basic germ form to be a linear sc-isomorphism on the base.
-A slice is a new notion of a finite codimension $M$-polyfold $\tilde{\cB}$ embedded in $\cB$.
+They are locally modeled on tame sc-Fredholm germs (Definition~\ref{dfn:tamescFredgerm}) and sliced sc-Fredholm germs (Definition~\ref{dfn:slicescFredholmgerm}), respectively.
+A slice is a new notion of a finite codimension $M$-polyfold $\tilde{\cB}$ embedded in $\cB$ that is compatible with $\s$.
 These notions are related by our main Theorems~\ref{thm:slicestructure}, \ref{thm:globalimplicit}.
-Roughly, given a tame sc-Fredholm section $\s : \cB \rightarrow \cE$ and a sc-smooth map $f : \cB \rightarrow Y$ to a finite dimensional manifold $Y$ that is $\s$-compatibly transverse (Definition~\ref{dfn:transverse}) to a submanifold $N \subset Y$, then $f^{-1}(N)$ is a slice of $\s$.
+Roughly, the theorems are as follows, with precise statements given below.
+Given a tame sc-Fredholm section $\s : \cB \rightarrow \cE$ and a sc-smooth map $f : \cB \rightarrow Y$ to a finite dimensional manifold $Y$ that is $\s$-compatibly transverse (Definition~\ref{dfn:transverse}) to a submanifold $N \subset Y$, then $f^{-1}(N)$ is a slice of $\s$.
 Moreover, given a slice $\tilde{\cB} \subset \cB$ of a sc-Fredholm section $\s : \cB \rightarrow \cE$, the restriction $\s|_{\tilde{\cB}}$ is tame sc-Fredholm.
 In Section~\ref{sec:evaluationmaps}, we explain why the Cauchy-Riemann section $\overline{\partial}_J : \cB \rightarrow \cE$ is tame sc-Fredholm and why evaluation maps $ev : \cB \rightarrow Y$ at marked points are $\overline{\partial}_J$-compatibly transverse to every submanifold $N \subset Y$.

-Before we state the theorems, we briefly recall some polyfold notation.
+Before we state the theorems, we briefly recall some more polyfold notation.
 See Section~\ref{sec:globalslicing} for more detail.
-Given a $M$-polyfold $\cB$, there is a filtration ${\cB = \cB_0 \supset \cB_1 \supset \cdots}$ induced by the sc-structures in local charts.
+Given an $M$-polyfold $\cB$, there is a filtration ${\cB = \cB_0 \supset \cB_1 \supset \cdots}$ induced by the sc-structures in local charts.
 Each filtration level $\cB_m$ has its own topology which is not the subspace topology, but the inclusions are continuous and dense.
 The smooth points of $\cB$ are the subset $\cB_{\infty} := \cap_{m \geq 0} \cB_m$, which is also dense in $\cB$.
 For $x \in \cB$, the degeneracy index $d_{\cB}(x)$ is the number of distinct local boundary faces of $\cB$ intersecting at $x$.